Rafaaaaeel/Rafaaaaeel/README.md

-👋 Hi there, I’m Rafael, Student of Software engineering.
+👋 Hi there, I’m Rafael, iOS Developer.

-I love swift 😍, it's my main programming language today.
-Looking up for an opportunity 😄
+Here at my gitHub you can found some of my projects below, some of them I did not finish yet😅.
+Also in the follow url you can see more about me https://portfoliowebrafael.netlify.app 😃